Jess Jackson, RIP

 At the Eclipse Awards, January 2010.

-It was announced today that owner Jess Jackson, 81, has died of cancer.
+It was announced today that owner Jess Jackson, 81, has died.

 None of which dulled the shock on hearing of his passing.